Hammerill/Sand-Box2D-levels/docs/README-level-file.md

 # Sand-Box2D Level File
-This is a documentation how Sand-Box2D operates with its levels files.
+In this document described how Sand-Box2D operates with its levels files.

 ## Contents
 - [Numbers input](#numbers-input)